Tony Ally: Boxing

 Outside of diving, Ally also trained in boxing, having said during a 2005 interview that he wished he had taken up the sport 20 years earlier.
 After being urged by a friend, he started training around 2002 in the St Thomas' Boys Club gym, where former world super-featherweight champion Naseem Hamed also trained.
 Ally attributed his healthier lifestyle to boxing, having lost 2 stone and significantly reduced his body fat.
 Despite being keen to take up boxing professionally, he was apprehensive about the risk of losing his lottery funding that financed his diving career, noting that he would have already turned to boxing if it weren't for that.

 Personal life

 During a holiday in Italy in 1998, Ally was involved in a motorbike accident which almost destroyed all muscles in his right arm.
 The damage was severe enough that surgeons needed to take muscle from his forearm and regrow it.

 Ally appeared on The Million Pound Drop Live on 8 October 2011, and lost.

 On 11 August 2012, he appeared on BBC News Live programme, as part of a panel discussion about Tom Daley's diving progression.
-It was announced Ally works as a strength and conditioning coach.
+Ally worked as the Assistant Head Coach of diving at Sheffield Diving Club from 2016 to 2023, after which he moved to Perth to work as a diving coach for Diving Western Australia.